tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

    try to connect to all box.cfg.replication nodes
-     -- if number of connects < number of nodes, abort -- the timeout period is box.cfg.replication_timeout * 4
+     -- if number of connects < number of nodes, abort /* there is no "sync" */ set status to "running" or "follow"
-     -- or, the timeout period is box.cfg.replication_connect_timeout * 4
-     /* there is no "sync" */
-   set status to "running"

 The above pseudocode descriptions are not intended as a complete narration of all the steps.